 The cause is unknown, but it thought there is a genetic component because of a high incidence in Siamese cats.

-Single or multiple hairless nodules (lumps) on or beneath the skin.
+- Single or multiple hairless nodules (lumps) on or beneath the skin.
 They can occur anywhere on the body including the head, neck, torso, limbs and anogenital region.
-Tumours range in size from 1 to 4 cm and can wax and wane in size.
+Tumours range in size from 1 to 4 cm and can rapidly change size (increasing or decreasing in size) due to inflammation around the tumour.
 They can be well or ill-defined.
 Ill-defined tumours are more aggressive.

 Systemic symptoms may present with cats who have visceral mast cell tumours, which may include: